Skip to main content

 7. Click Save.

-Use the Float parameter in a Filter gem
+Use the parameter in a filter

 Next, you’ll use the temperature_threshold parameter to filter your data.